01-edu/public/docs/reviews.md

 <img width="1073" alt="Screenshot 2019-10-17 at 01.59.32" src="img/reviews/Screenshot 2019-10-17 at 01.59.32.png">

-Then, when a match with another student who also wants to review is found, you'll be notified :
+Then, when a match with another student who also wants to review is found, you will be notified :

 <img width="1073" alt="Screenshot 2019-10-17 at 02.03.11" src="img/reviews/Screenshot 2019-10-17 at 02.03.11.png">